ggomez1973/codingchallenges/README.md

-Several coding challenges from Hackerrank and other places.
+Coding challenges from Hackerrank and other places.
 ============